plone/training/docs/mastering-plone/dexterity_2_talk.md

 The schema holds the definition of the fields that the content type will offer to store data.

-In the fti we referenced the python-path `ploneconf.site.content.talk.ITalk`.
+In the FTI we referenced the python-path `ploneconf.site.content.talk.ITalk`.

 The module {py:mod}`content` does not exist.
 Create a folder {file}`content` and add a empty {file}`__init__.py` in it.